karadzinov/chatgpt-site-assistant/README.md

 Example JSON body:
 ```
 {
-  "message": "What are your opening hours?"
+  "question": "What are your opening hours?"
 }
 ```
 The assistant uses your site's content to respond contextually via ChatGPT.